AndreasMuehlmann/asc/README.md

 ## TODO

-- Fix compile errors for zig build test
-- PCB for esp
-- connect bno055 or other sensor (look into what problems existed there)
-- Icp
+- Controller: Not only sending commands from client to sever but also from server to client to for example reset the track map
+- Client: Console with more features for example arrow up and ctrl backspace, better cursor.
+- Client: Output from command parser or responses from server or previous commands displayed in the console.
+- Client: Keybindings for userdrive and other stuff that are disabled when in the console.
+- Controller: Responses from server to client when client sends commands that lead to an error.

+- Use switch pro controller to get input for userdrive

-- update documentation
+- write documentation

-- Fix error in command parser for quoted strings??
+- Dont know if this is still a thing: Fix error in command parser for quoted strings??
 Not sure if this is even a problem

-- Plotting more easily configurable
-- Sending commands from network connection with command parser

 ### Visualize kdtree with graphviz